seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 By reason guide his execution.

 **NESTOR**
-Let this be granted, and Achilles’ horse
+Let this be granted, and Achilles' horse
-Makes many Thetis’ sons.
+Makes many Thetis' sons.

 *A tucket*